The Effect of Stretch Goals on Employee Engagement

 What We Know

 At its core, employee engagement is the willingness of employees to consistently exert discretionary effort toward their work.
 It is human nature to want to succeed.
 Most of us are psychologically predisposed to prove our ability to meet reasonable challenges.
-And, so, when offered realistic and meaningful challenges at work, employees are naturally drawn to address them.
+And, so, when offered realistic and meaningful challenges at work, most employees are naturally drawn to address them.

 To Increase Employee Engagement

 One of the ways to increase the engagement of your employees is to ensure that you offer them opportunities to grow and to “stretch” appropriately beyond their comfort zone.
 Employees want a certain amount of variety in their work responsibilities.
 Just doing the “same old-same old” crushes one’s spirit.

 If you want to encourage creativity and innovation, you need to expand the boundaries of what you ask your employees to do.

 A Manager’s Role

 Managers have a direct impact on employee engagement.
 Managers have the means to offer challenges to their employees at both the team and individual levels.
 They can work with their teams to identify goals that will inspire coordinated effort and improved performance.